A Frivolous February.

 A took a couple of images during the Blue Hour, mainly to check composition and framing, it was not long before we had some hint of pink in the shy to the west, everything was looking good.

-The waters surface suddenly became alot calmer, which produced a mirror like surface, things were going form good to great, I snapped away over a period of 40 minutes as the conditions were ever-changing, switching between 4 x 3 format and panoramic format.
+I snapped away over a period of 40 minutes as the conditions were ever-changing, switching between 4 x 3 format and panoramic format.

 Tony-Tomlinson-Photography.co.uk, Crummock-Water, Sunrise, Summer,